Introduction / History

 * Pray for families of believers loving and serving others to grow reproducing Saora churches.

-* Pray for a chain reaction of Saora families reaching families that results in many new believers who share their faith with others.
+* Pray for a chain reaction of Saora families reaching families that results in thousands of new believers who share their faith with others.

 * Pray for grace and truth expanding into the entire Saora society as all believers learn to love others.